cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 In the above code, I set the width of the `header` and `section` selectors to 50% of the viewport: `width: 50vw;`.
-Since `vw` (viewport width) is a relative unit, the elements inside these sections will automatically adjust when the browser is resized.
+Since `vw` (viewport width) is a relative unit, the elements inside these sections will automatically adjust when the browser window is resized.

-I also set the `margin: auto;`.
+I also set `margin: auto;`.
 The result is that the left and right margins will automatically adjust to ensure equal spacing on both sides and will be centered within the page.